burja8x/relay/README.md

 ###How it works
--Mole selects a tag (passes the obtained data (UID, ATQA, SAK, ATS) to the proxy device).
+- Mole selects a tag (passes the obtained data (UID, ATQA, SAK, ATS) to the proxy device).
--The proxy reads the data and starts the emulation phase.
+- The proxy reads the data and starts the emulation phase.
 The proxy thus fully imitates the tag.
--Then relay communication flows (RAW commands are transmitted).
+- Then relay communication flows (RAW commands are transmitted).

 The tool uses additional commands (WTX) to try to gain more time if necessary.

 ###Testing
--Tested on access control using MIFARE DESFire EV1, EV2 (without "Proximity check" functionality used) -Tested between tag DESFire and TagInfo app (Android).
+- Tested on access control using MIFARE DESFire EV1, EV2 (without "Proximity check" functionality used)
+- Tested between tag DESFire and TagInfo app (Android).
--It also works when we use a smartphone (Android) in emulation mode.
+- It also works when we use a smartphone (Android) in emulation mode.
--etc.
+- etc.

 Relay attack does not work on systems using MIFARE Classic (relay attack is too slow).